ladislavskufca/dotfiles/README.md

 #Ladislav's .files

-Welcome to my amusement park for my OS X system.
+Welcome to my amusement park for my macOS system.

 I am just starting to explore everything around unix systems so my .files are pretty boring these days but I am looking forward to learn as much as possible and build myself some fancy .files.